 Moremi Wildlife Reserve is described as one of the most beautiful wildlife reserves in Africa.
-It combines mopane woodland and acacia forests, floodplains and lagoons.
+It combines mopane woodland and acacia forests, floodplains and lagoons, with awesome wildlife sightings.

 It is the great diversity of plant and animal life that makes Moremi so well known.
 Moremi, hunted by the Bushman as long as 10,000 years ago, was initiated by the Batawana tribe and covers some 4,871 km2, as the eastern section of the Okavango Delta.